Anderson-Lab/anderson-lab.github.io/csc_466_2022_winter/schedule.md

 2. [Schedule](/csc_466_2022_winter/schedule/)

 # Schedule
 Below is our tentative schedule.
-It is subject to change, but any changes will be reflected here.
+It is subject to change.
+Please consult Canvas for up to date information.

-## Important Dates
-* June 4, Friday - Last day of classes

 ## Week 1
 * Syllabus